barton-willis/incomplete_gamma_int/README.md

 ### Mathematica® Integration Example

 Here, we use both plain Mathematica (version 14.1) as well as the Rubi integrator for example (%o5) from above.
 Neither gives a satisfactory antiderivative.
 For details about Rubi, see [Rule-Based Integration System](https://rulebasedintegration.org/).

+This example shows that the method used in the `incomplete_gamma_int` package can find some antiderivatives that other packages are not able to find.
+But I am _not_ suggesting that the package `incomplete_gamma_int` is in any way competitive to
+Mathematica or Rubi.
 ```
 In[14]:= Integrate[(Sqrt[-x^2 + x - 1] (x^2 - 1) (x^2 + 1)^(1/3))/x^(17/6), x]